SemeonMurzov/SketPH/README.md

  The variables fields are written in the dictionary {variable : its data type}.

-neibs - contains the hash-map to make a neighbours lists solveSpace - a right-hand size of evolution equations to compute gradients solveTime - makes a time stepping model - implements a material equation of state run-AMW.py - run adaptive moving window simulation to obtain stationary shock waves using Hugoniot eos, perfectily plastic copper flow and feedback algorithm of a coordinate system velocity adaptation.
+neibs - contains the hash-map to make a neighbours lists

+solveSpace - a right-hand size of evolution equations to compute gradients

+solveTime - makes a time stepping model - implements a material equation of state

+run-AMW.py - run adaptive moving window simulation to obtain stationary shock waves

+models - Hugoniot eos, linear elastic perfectily plastic copper flow and feedback algorithm of a coordinate system velocity adaptation.